OpenAgenda/oa-public/packages/mails/README.md

 ```

 ***Defaults***
 It's an object that is going to be merged into every message object.
-This allows you to specify shared options, for example to set the same _from_ address for every message.
+This allows you to specify shared options, for example to set a default _from_ address for every message.
-Defaults can not be overloaded, except for `data`, `headers` and `lang`.

 ***Data order***
 The data come from several sources, they are `Object.assign`ed in this order: